‘Red Dead Redemption 2’: Everything we know

 According to rumors that began far before the game’s October 2016 announcement, Red Dead Redemption 2 will actually take place before the events of the original Red Dead Redemption.
 According to TechRadar, which cited an anonymous source prior to the announcement, the game will take place in a less populated version of the American West seen in the first Red Dead Redemption.
 The source revealed the game’s status as a prequel after the game’s alleged map was posted on the popular gaming forum NeoGAF.

+Rockstar released the first trailer for Red Dead Redemption 2, which you can view above, on October 20, 2016.
+Though you cannot see the game’s protagonist — leaving us to speculate whether or not it’s a member of the Marston family — you hear a quote that suggests things aren’t exactly peachy in the Old West.

-The image released with Rockstar’s official announcement, which shows seven silhouetted figures, fueled that rumor.
+The thumbnail of the lone trailer thus far, which shows seven silhouetted figures, fueled that rumor.
 Though it’s not possible to discern their identities, the man in the middle appears to have long-ish hair similar to Red Dead Redemption protagonist John Marston.
 For reasons we don’t care to spoil (even if its a six-year-old game), Marston’s return would need to be a prequel.
+However, a new image released alongside Rockstar’s announcement of the game’s delay, shown above, features just four silhouettes of people on horseback riding in the dusk.

+Additionally, Rockstar released six additional screenshots that neither corroborate nor dismiss the prequel rumors.
+These images provide three new looks at who we presume to be one of the central protagonists, along with an image of a moving train, a horse drawn wagon, and the hands of a woman pointing two revolvers.

 The old “Old West”